History & Overview of U.S. Foreign Aid to Israel

 Before embarking on his first international trip in May 2017, where he visited Saudi Arabia, Israel, and various European nations, the Trump administration announced it was adding an additional $75 million to the MOU signed in September 2016 for Israel’s missile defense programs.

 In addition, for the first time, the U.S. defense budget for FY2019 included a provision for cooperation with Israel in countering unmanned aerial systems.
-Specifically, the two countries will identify the capability gaps that exist, identify cooperative projects that would address the gaps, assess the costs of research and development, and assess the costs of procuring and fielding the capabilities developed.
+Specifically, the two countries will identify the capability gaps, identify cooperative projects to address them, assess the costs of research and development, and evaluate the costs of procuring and fielding the resulting capabilities.

 The 10-year security assistance MOU signed by Obama went into effect under the Trump administration in October 2018.